Antoine Wiertz: Wiertz Museum

-The Antoine Wiertz Museum is now one of the Royal Museums of Fine Arts of Belgium.
+The Wiertz Museum is now one of the Royal Museums of Fine Arts of Belgium.
 It is located at 62, rue Vautier/Vautierstraat in Ixelles, in the heart of the Leopold Quarter, near Brussels-Luxembourg railway station.
 The Rue Wiertz runs from the museum through the European Parliament complex, in an unintended echo of Wiertz' call for Brussels to become the capital of Europe.